Skip to content

 Order matters: UseAuthentication() must come before UseBifrostQL().
 Otherwise, BifrostQL won’t have access to the authenticated user.

-The context exposes a UserContext dictionary keyed by claim names.
+BifrostQL builds a BifrostContext from the authenticated user.
+This context is available to all modules and transformers, and exposes a UserContext dictionary keyed by claim names.
 Modules read from this dictionary to populate filters and audit columns.

 ClaimUsed byDefault key